frontendprof/100_days_Python_Mastery/README.md

 # 100_days_Python_Mastery
 It is 100 day Python Mastery course based on CupofCode 01 channel

-Day1---------> Finding numbers that is divisible of 7 and not multiple by 5 in specific range.
-Day2---------> Computing the factorial for a given number Day3---------> Creating a dictionary with function that gives key and value pair whereby value is square of that key, given input is last key of the dictionary.
+Day1---------> Finding numbers that is divisible of 7 and not multiple by 5 in specific range.\n Day2---------> Computing the factorial for a given number Day3---------> Creating a dictionary with function that gives key and value pair whereby value is square of that key, given input is last key of the dictionary.
 Day4---------> Including several given numbers in a list and then in a tuple, then displaying.